<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 • Look into how competitive certain majors are at a college (business, nursing, architecture, engineering)

-• Keep this in mind when choosing a college in general, or if you plan to switch into one of these eventually if you go into college “undecided.”
+• Keep this in mind when choosing a college in general, or if you plan to switch to one of these eventually if you go into college undecided

 • Check out the average GPA and test scores for students who were accepted to a certain program or major at a college